mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 GRAPNEL AND CABLE
-A hooked device used to attach a rope for climbing purposes, plus 10 metres of stout cord (100kg load).
+A hooked device used to attach a rope for climbing purposes, plus 10 meters of stout cord (100kg load).
 Grapnels can be thrown or propelled by a grapnel launcher.
 Getting one to attach itself can be tricky and requires an Average (8+) DEX check; attaching to